PlanterApp/planter_blog/content/posts/fruit-and-vegetables-that-pets-can-enjoy/index.md

 * Leeks
 * Onions

-According to the AKC, citrus, spinach, and tomatoes are potentially safe but it's better to avoid them.
+According to the AKC, citrus and spinach are potentially safe but it's better to avoid them.
 Dogs should only be fed cooked potatoes in small amounts, and they should never be fed green potatoes.
+Dogs shouldn't eat green tomatoes or any part of a tomato plant.

 ### Cats